JakeCoxon/radius/docs/transducers.md

 ```

-Compiled C code (in the past the Radius compiler output the below C but nowadays it generates its own bytecode, but it is basically the same as below)
+Compiled C code (in the past the Radius compiler output the below C but nowadays it generates its own bytecode, but it is basically the same as below).
+As you can see there is no extra heap allocation, closures or function calls.
+It's almost exactly how you'd write the while loop yourself.

 ```c
 void main_1(void) {
   int _0[] = {1, 2, 3, 2, 1};